appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/azure-bot-for-detekt-report.md

 # Azure DevOps Bot for Detekt Report

-The **Azure DevOps Bot for Detekt Report** step allows you to analyse your [Detekt report](https://detekt.dev/docs/introduction/reporting/) and post the report details under the opened pull request in [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/).
-Additionally, you can modify the [pull request status](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-statuses).
-Integration requires following some necessary steps.
+The **Azure DevOps Bot for Detekt Report** step analyzes your [Detekt report](https://detekt.dev/docs/introduction/reporting/) and posts the details to an open pull request in [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/).
+It also allows you to modify the [pull request status](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-statuses).

 :::caution

-[Danger](https://danger.systems) works on a similar logic to this step, allowing you to utilise the [Danger step](https://docs.appcircle.io/workflows/common-workflow-steps/#code-reviews-with-danger) for other providers like [GitHub](https://github.com), [GitLab](https://about.gitlab.com), or [Bitbucket](https://bitbucket.org/product/guides/getting-started/overview#a-brief-overview-of-bitbucket).
-Nonetheless, it's worth noting that Danger does not offer support for Azure DevOps at this time.
+[Danger](https://danger.systems/) operates on a similar principle, allowing use of the [Danger step](https://docs.appcircle.io/workflows/common-workflow-steps/#code-reviews-with-danger) with platforms such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), and [Bitbucket](https://bitbucket.org/product/guides/getting-started/overview#a-brief-overview-of-bitbucket).
+However, Danger currently does not support Azure DevOps.

 For more information, refer to the Appcircle blog post about Danger:
 - [**Danger in CI: Automate Your Mobile Code Reviews**](https://appcircle.io/blog/danger-in-ci-automate-your-mobile-code-reviews).

 :::

 ### Prerequisites